Tokyo 3-Day Itinerary: Traveling to Tokyo for the First Time

 Lunch near Tokyo Skytree

 Give Koyoken a try if you don’t mind not having an English menu and you love pork.
-It’s very traditional and very good.
+It’s very traditional and very good—it’s a perfect spot to sample authentic Japanese food.

 Kazu is a fantastic BBQ place.
 Just be warned, they barbecue all the things.